 Choosing a Location

-The location you choose is essential.
-It will need to be large enough for the hot tub itself, but with enough space to perform maintenance.
-It’ll need to be far enough from the house for people to get in and out of the tub, too.
+Where ever you decide it should go, the space will need to be large enough for the hot tub itself, but with enough space to perform maintenance in and around it as well.

 Delivery From the Curb